 Miller and his team set out to test this concept with a successful prototype project beginning in 2013.
 Today we are applying our modular manufacturing and construction methods to hundreds of millions of dollar’s worth of projects across the State of California from our 120,000 square foot manufacturing facility located in Lathrop, California.
 The company now integrates its real estate development and finance services with talented in-house design and architecture, structural engineering, construction, and best-in-class multi-story modular manufacturing for its projects.
 We have grown and retained a great and talented team excited about changing the way buildings are built.

-Miller consummated a deal to formally partner with Levandowski and Drew Gissinger in 2014.
+Miller consummated a deal to formally partner with Drew Gissinger in 2014.
 Gissinger’s addition provides an experienced real estate and finance executive to help manage the company’s growth and successfully scale its competitive advantage into a major real estate development and construction enterprise.

 As our Type II modular projects are completed and manufacturing processes refined, we have completed the engineering to build Type I high-rise buildings.
 The site for our first high rise project is in downtown Oakland, with the project design underway and City entitlements pending for us to construct the first modular high rise in California.